beginning of content

 You may find the following questions from Ask Share Know helpful when speaking to your doctor or midwife:

-You can visit the Ask Share Know website for more information and questions to help empower you to be involved in your health decisions.
+You can visit the Ask Share Know website for more information and questions to help you be involved in your health decisions.

-If you want to know more about how decision aids can help, look at this resource about screening tests for chromosomal problems, or this one about unplanned pregnancy.
+If you want to know more about how decision aids can help, see these examples:

 Check your symptoms Find a health service